-This metric is a measure of the percent of long-term stay residents who required additional assistance with activities of daily living over time.
-ADL's include activities such as dressing and eating.
+This metric is a measure of the percent of long-term residents that required additional assistance with activities of daily living over time.
+ADL's include activities such as moving around and taking a bath.

 Ability to Keep Residents Mobile

 In Heritage House at Paris Rehab & Nursing, 13.47% Percentage of Residents

-This is the percent of residents that were able to retain mobility over time.
-Retaining mobility can be a great sign for residents' health.
+This tells you the percent of patients who retained mobility levels over time.
+Optimizing mobility can be a good sign for residents' well-being.